 As you scrub, focus on the unwanted energy washing away from you and (when you open the drain, if you’re in the bath) flowing out through the drain, flowing far far away and dissipating.
 If you’re in the shower, this is even easier.

 I generally prefer to throw a handful or two of sea salt in the bathtub (it’s a great psychic cleanser) along with a couple of drops (3-5) of an essential oil that helps with cleansing and purifying (both lavender and rosemary are cheap and have lots of uses.
 Right now, I’m using a blend of juniper, fennel, and grapefruit a lot.
 There’s a folk tradition of putting a bottle of beer in the bath, and I’ve found that pretty effective, too.
 Shower users can use a salt scrub, or hang a small muslin or felt bag of dried cleansing herbs (hyssop, lavender, rosemary are good choices) under the shower spray.

-Get dressed in a way that helps you be your best possible self.
+Get dressed as your best possible self.